Updated On: November 13, 2023 by Ciaran Connolly

 Food and Beverages of the Irish Wake

-Apparently, the Irish mythology has always included everything about the culture of Ireland.
-It has a lot of fascinating tales about warriors, fairies, and misfortune- everything.
-Funerals have always been part of the tales of the Irish legends.
-It is usually associated with a female spirit that wails at the funerals- the Banshee.
+Irish mythology has always included details about the ancient culture of Ireland.
+It tells us a lot of fascinating tales about warriors, fairies, magic and misfortune.
+Funerals have always been a part of the tales of Irish legends.
+The most common death-related character in Irish myth is the Banshee, a female spirit that wails at funerals.

-After holding an Irish wake party, people head to the actual funerals.
-There, they believe that wailing is a sign of the presence of the Banshee.
+After holding an Irish wake party, people head to the funeral.
+They believe that hearing a wailing sound is a sign of the Banshee’s presence there.
 She has always been a sign of doom and misfortune.
-The reason this female spirit wails at funerals is a way to make people aware of their destiny.
-However, wailing is actually part of any funeral or Irish wake; women usually have the tradition of doing so.
+The reason why this female spirit wails at funerals is to help make people aware of their own fate and destiny.

 Who is the Banshee?